Democracy's Quiet Math Problem — Shiny Side Out

-The Question Nobody Asks Before the Result Is Called
+The Question Nobody Asks Before The Result Is Called

 There is a question worth asking before any election result is declared: does the outcome actually reflect the will of the people?
 It sounds like a simple question.
 In three of the world's oldest democracies, the honest answer is increasingly complicated.